AI4LAM/awesome-ai4lam/README.md

 - [A Collection of AI Demos to Discover and Explore](https://exploreai.jisc.ac.uk/) including computer vision, text and 'knowledge'-based tools
 - [DeepLearning.AI Short Courses](https://www.deeplearning.ai/short-courses/), a free courses from a platform created by Andrew Ng
 - [Introduction to Hugging Face](https://www.codecademy.com/learn/intro-to-hugging-face), a free course by Codecademy

+### Computer vision

+- [A Gentle Introduction to Computer Vision](https://machinelearningmastery.com/what-is-computer-vision/) – from Machine Learning Mastery
+- [Computer Vision for the Humanities: An Introduction to Deep Learning for Image Classification](https://programminghistorian.org/en/lessons/computer-vision-deep-learning-pt1) – two-part intro by the Programming Historian

 ### Generative AI